 While Trump has made clear he would look to have the U.S. leave the Paris Agreement, again, he has also signaled an intention to claw back as much of the Inflation Reduction Act credits as possible.
 However, a second Trump administration could find it difficult to undo his predecessor’s cornerstone climate action legislation.

 While a change in direction at DOL and SEC would largely be a matter of direction and remit, any Trump repeal of IRA credits would require Congressional approval, which Kalyanam and Derrick Flakoll — a BloombergNEF U.S. Policy analyst — agreed was unlikely, even with a Republican-controlled Congress.
-Flackoll noted in emailed comments that 18 Congressional Republicans already publicly oppose an IRA repeal.
+Flakoll noted in emailed comments that 18 Congressional Republicans already publicly oppose an IRA repeal.

 More likely, a Republican-controlled Congress would look to sunset tax credits for projects that begin construction after 2026.
-Such a scenario would represent the “toughest plausible scenario” for the renewables market, according to Flackoll.
+Such a scenario would represent the “toughest plausible scenario” for the renewables market, according to Flakoll.
 BNEF’s tax credit repeal scenario — modeling the impact of a 2026 sunset date — would lead to a 17% reduction in wind, solar and energy storage buildout.

-“Politicians' reluctance to disrupt the business environment makes it more realistic to expect a gradual phase down of the credits over several years and/or a sunset date beginning a few years down the road, but earlier than currently expected,” Flackoll said in emailed comments to ESG Dive.
+“Politicians' reluctance to disrupt the business environment makes it more realistic to expect a gradual phase down of the credits over several years and/or a sunset date beginning a few years down the road, but earlier than currently expected,” Flakoll said in emailed comments to ESG Dive.

-Flackoll noted that currently, the clean power production and investment tax credits in the IRA aren’t set to phase out until the U.S. power system reduces its emission by 75% from 2022 levels.
+Flakoll noted that currently, the clean power production and investment tax credits in the IRA aren’t set to phase out until the U.S. power system reduces its emission by 75% from 2022 levels.
 He said at the earliest, that would peg their uninterrupted phaseout date in the late 2030s.

 Kalyanam — who helped craft many of the tax provisions on the Capitol Hill during her role as a longtime aide and served as deputy assistant strategy for tax and budget at the Treasury Department from 2021-22 — said in a split Congress, she doesn’t see Democrats looking to weaken their landmark legislation unless it becomes a revenue need.
 If necessary, any changes in a split Congress could come from “nipping and tucking” by doing things like reducing the credit percentage or additive credits, she said.
 Kalyanam can also envision potential scenarios where the credits are set to sunset sooner than expected or onerous restrictions are added.